2.1 Understand the social environment of road transport and the rules governing it

 Emergencies and exceptional circumstances

 Drivers may be exempt from the provisions of the Regulations as they relate to driving or rest periods to enable them to get to a suitable stopping place when emergencies arise.
-Emergencies are not foreseeable and a journey should not be planned to exceed any of the limits set out in the Regulation.
+Emergencies are not foreseeable, and a journey should not be planned to exceed any of the limits set out in the Regulation.
 Known road works or heavy traffic areas will not count as an emergency and cannot be used as an excuse to extend driving time or reduce rest time.

 A driver may only extend their driving time by the minimum amount necessary to ensure the safety of persons, the load or the vehicle and only when road safety is not jeopardised.
 The nature of the emergency should be written on the back of the tachograph or digital printout before, or when, they reach their destination/suitable stopping place.